thibaultmg/acm-rag-content/docs/acm/2.15/governance/main.md

           kind: ImageManifestVuln # checking for a Kind
   ```

+### Image vulnerability policy sample

+For more information, see:

+- See Managing security policies and `policy-imagemanifestvuln.yaml`.

+- Refer to Kubernetes configuration policy controller to view other
+  configuration policies that are monitored by the configuration
+  controller.

 ## Red Hat OpenShift Platform Plus policy set

 Configure and apply the OpenShift Platform Plus policy set